 Another nickname of Izamal is “La Ciudad de Los Cerros”, or the “City of the Hills“, because of the many pyramids in the area.

 1. Visit Convento de San Antonio de Padua

-While this sounds crazy, it is not surprising if you consider the history of Izamal, as well as the rest of Yucatan Peninsula.
-The Spanish conquistadors invaded the Yucatan Peninsula and Izamal and leveled the Mayan temple that used to occupy this spot.
+While this sounds crazy, it is not surprising if you consider the history of Izamal.
+The Spanish conquistadors invaded Izamal and leveled the Mayan temple that was here before.

 The convent boasts an impressive courtyard (atrio) with beautiful arcades.
 Spend some time walking around this place and taking photos.